The Teaching Excellence Academy (TEA)

 - Utilize strategies to guide discussions about divisive and sensitive topics, empower cultural diffusion, and promote global perspectives.

-- Transparent Teaching & Wrap-Up
+- Transparent and Online Teaching

 - Critique assignments utilizing the Transparency in Learning and Teaching (TILT) framework.